bbmokhtari/django-translations/docs/guide/models.rst

 Make models translatable
 ========================

+To make a model, a
+:class:`translatable model <translations.models.Translatable>`
-To make a model translatable inherit the model from the :class:`~translations.models.Translatable` model.
+inherit the model from the :class:`~translations.models.Translatable` model.

 .. literalinclude:: ../../sample/models.py
    :lines: 1-4